 Looking at the kind of information we collect in a discovery phase, it often falls into one of two broad categories:

 - Pieces of information that makes your eyes light up as something with a lot of potential.
-For our fictional law firm (Wolfram & Hart) this could be their reputation in the tech sector.
+For the fictional law firm (Wolfram & Hart) I introduced in a previous post, this could be their reputation in the tech sector.
 After all this is an audience well known for their heavy use of social networks.
 There is obvious potential in expanding what the company does in this area.

 - Information that gives cause for concern.
 For example in the case of Wolfram and Hart it might be the internal conflicts over who owns the website and what its role is.